Phactum/taxiride-blueprint/spi/README.md

 ## Paradigms

-Due to the nature that this SPI is an abstraction of BPMS-APIs it does not expose all features a particular BPMS provides.
+Due to the nature that this SPI is an abstraction of several BPMS-APIs it does not expose all features a particular BPMS provides.
 But we think that this is more an advantage than a disadvantage since:

 From a developer and product owner perspective: